 Our aim is to become a fully integrated biopharmaceutical company.
 At this stage of the company, we have not yet established a commercial organization or distribution capabilities.
 We intend to commercialize GC4419, if approved, by building a specialized sales and marketing organization in the United States focused on radiation oncologists.
 We believe a scientifically oriented, customer-focused team of approximately 40 sales representatives would allow us to effectively reach the approximately 4,000 radiation oncologists in the United States, who treat patients using an even smaller number of radiation machines.
-There are approximately 2,500 radiotherapy treatment sites in the United States.
-Based on CMS data, we estimate that approximately 60% of radiotherapy treatments are performed at approximately 500 sites.
 Because of the limited number of physicians concentrated around a smaller number of radiation machines, we believe we can effectively commercialize GC4419, if approved, in the United States with a small, focused commercial organization.
 We also expect to leverage this sales organization to commercialize GC4711, if approved, and any of our future product candidates in the United States.
 Outside the United States, we may seek to establish collaborations for the commercialization of GC4419 and our other product candidates.